Time Blocking: How to Block Time and Boost Productivity

 You’ll eventually find a method that works for you, and when you’re interrupted by an urgent request, you’ll be in a much better place to deal with it because you’ll feel in complete control of your schedule.

-Why is time blocking so effective?
+Why is the time blocking technique so effective?

 If you want to make it work, you need to pick and choose the most important tasks for each day.
 Cal Newport, the author of Deep Work, spends 20 minutes every night scheduling tasks and goals for the next day: